SerCom-KC/cartoon-network-schedule/next-showings.md

 05:30PM The Amazing World of Gumball - The Lady; The Sucker
 06:00PM Craig of the Creek - JPony
 06:15PM Teen Titans Go! - Demon Prom
-06:30PM Teen Titans Go! - BBCYFSHIPBDAY; Mo' Money Mo' Problems
+06:30PM Teen Titans Go! - Mo' Money Mo' Problems; BBCYFSHIPBDAY
 07:00PM Craig of the Creek - Under the Overpass
 07:15PM We Bare Bears - The Island
 07:30PM We Bare Bears - Baby Bears on a Plane; Bear Flu